holalluis/demeaumed/readme.txt

 to do list
 ==========

-1. program contaminant propagation through nodes
+1. Program contaminant propagation through nodes

+2. Afegir taula tecnologies a loads.php

-2. view a diagram for each contaminant
+3. View a diagram for each contaminant

+98. Export network to json
 99. alinear caselles amb números a la dreta